damncabbage/damncabbage.github.io/_posts/2017-01-11-effective-types-type-wrappers-with-flow2.markdown

 createUser(email, "canhefixit");
 ```

-We only export ... , and in doing so, make sure that *any* `Email` values being tossed around our app have been passed through the `validateEmail` function; there's literally no other way to make one without using a backdoor, and we can use [eslint to warn whenever we try to use these](#TODOFlowEslintWeakTypesSetting).
+We only export `validateEmail`, `unwrap` and the `Email` type itself.
+In doing so, make sure that *any* `Email` values being tossed around our app have been passed through the `validateEmail` function; there's no other way to make one without using an `any` backdoor, and we can use [eslint to warn whenever we try to use these](https://www.npmjs.com/package/eslint-plugin-flowtype#eslint-plugin-flowtype-rules-no-weak-types).

-## In-line Documentation
+## A Sliding Scale of Safety

-One last thing this trick is good for is to assist with documenting parameters and types.
-So I have a function that takes an `Email`; what is that?
-Look up the definition.
-See what functions can return an Email.
-By describing this sort of flow with the
+As we've just done, you can ratchet up the safety, at the expense of restricting how you construct and use these values.
+I personally use wrapped types as much as practical, them having saved my butt more than a few times (eg. where a "string" has been passed through a few tiers of functions, to be accidentally mixed up somewhere else).
+But feel free to use this with some values you want to carefully control, like User IDs, escaped strings, etc.

 ## So what *are* the Email Values?